 “You dare to claim this world?
 It was ours when your ancestors still lived in the trees.
-You are vermin, an irritating infestation that must be exterminated.“—Rohotep, Overlord of Dryllia and vassal of the Sautekh Dynasty.
+You are vermin, an irritating infestation that must be exterminated.“—Rohotep, Lord of Tophet and vassal of the Dryllian Regency.

 Tophet is a lightly populated, industrialized world on the eastern (rimward) edge of the Corvus Cluster, not far from the Dryillian and Stigmata systems.
 Tophet is noted for abundant mineral resources, fertile agricultural regions, several sizable metropolitan areas, and a population of approximately 150 million.

 Communications with the planet were lost in late 737.M41 (three years ago), but Imperial authorities eventually managed to receive intermittent astropathic messages some months ago.
 What they learned was that a cybernetic xeno species [Classification: Necrons] have invaded—with enemy troops arriving from out of their system but also rising up from below the planet’s surface.

 Apparently, Tophet originally was a Necron-held world and, unknown to the Imperial authorities, long-dormant xeno crypts were buried beneath the planet’s surface.
 Now, the Necrons are awakening and want their world back.

 Since the Necron’s initial attack, Tophet’s Planetary Defense Force (PDF) has managed to fight the xenos to a stalemate.
 Alas, Imperial reinforcements have not arrived, as military forces in the Corvus Cluster are simply spread too thin, and Tophet’s strategic value falls short compared to other battlefields.

 It is not known if the Necrons are aware of the Imperium’s unwillingness to commit military assets to Tophet.
 But, on 6 360 740.M41, the xenos took advantage of the lack of Imperial support to launch a new offensive.